daque-dev/viare/README.md

 And the italian word **avviare** (to start, initiate, begin) fitted perfectly.

 For now, we just **avviamo** the project, and we don't have any realease of it.
+In the future, ViARE will be a game with powerful emulation properties.

 Because of it, this README will be only useful to developers who may want to get a working copy of the code.